 - feminine: accepting, embracing and indeed enjoying the fact that you are a woman

-Starting today, I share my list of 50 women who to me epitomise The Confident Mother.
+Starting today, I am going to share 50 women who to me epitomise The Confident Mother.

 National Lottery funding appeared in the UK which allowed athletes to be full time from 1996.
 Less than 20 years later we have women in their 30s, who are thinking about starting a family.
 They’ve been able to have a longer career because they’ve been able to train full-time.
 They’ve had that back-up and medical support for illness or injuries; a more structured approach.
 Read more from this interview in The Confident Mother, available to pre-order online.